 READrecent audit results

-Report on the energy efficiency obligation scheme (EEO)
+Report on the efficiency of jobcentres

 Rigsrevisionen audits public spending on behalf of the Danish parliament and seeks to strengthen the accountability of public administration to the benefit of the citizens.
 We audit the government accounts and financial statements of publicly funded enterprises, and verify the legality and effective use of public funds.
 We conduct our audits in compliance with the Danish standards for public-sector auditing.

 Summaries of the reports that will be discussed at the Public Accounts Committee meeting on 18 January 2019 will be posted here soon.